 Ana and Thea from The Book Smugglers discussed the issue of female agency in fiction and recommended some science fiction and fantasy book containing female characters with agency.

 Angie from Angieville discussed her lifelong love of books and recommended some favorite lesser known science fiction and fantasy books written by women, ranging from older SFF to newer SFF.

-Catherine Asaro talked about how science fiction can inspire young people – including girls! – to pursue careers in science and mathematics.
+Catherine Asaro talked about how science fiction can inspire young people – and has inspired some, including herself – to pursue careers in science and mathematics.

 The award-winning science fiction and fantasy author of the Edda of Burdens trilogy, Jenny Casey trilogy, Jacob’s Ladder trilogy, and much more talked about how to support women writing science fiction.